Sorry, you need to enable JavaScript to visit this website.

 THE APS UPGRADE: BUILDING A BRIGHTER FUTURE

 The future of the Advanced Photon Source is about to get brighter.
-The APS is scheduled to undergo a massive upgrade that will replace the current electron storage ring with a new, more powerful model.
+The APS is undergoing a massive upgrade that will replace the current electron storage ring with a new, more powerful model.

 Upgrade